Australia in 2025: What Changed?

 Fast growth isn’t always good growth!
 And rapid expansion requires top notch coordination.

-Countless media articles this year mention growth issues.
+Countless media articles in 2025 centred around growth issues.
 Property settlements impacted by unfinished utilities.
 Childcare services that rely on demountable buildings.
 Again and again, demand outstrips supply and the answers aren't simple.

 Complex growth factors have become an important location decision, often impacting the viability of new development.
 Industry can no longer just rely on demand modelling.

 The takeaway: planners facing big targets need reliable, layered data.
 Make sure you have the bird's eye view.
-Start by checking out the kinds of data that might inform your government or business project - and remember, we offer consulting to help you untangle growing pains - over 28 years we've seen it all!
+Start by checking out the kinds of data that might inform your government or business project - and remember, we offer consulting to help you untangle growing pains.
+Over the last 28 years, we've seen it all!

 4. It's crunch time for aged care.